Kallakurichi violence: HC directs police to form SIT to act against rioters | Law-Order

 - India

-The Madras High Court on Monday took strong objections to the violent incidents in Tamil Nadu's Kallakurichi district on Sunday and directed the state police chief to constitute an SIT to identify the rioters and take stern action against them.
+The Madras High Court on Monday took strong objections to the violent incidents in Tamil Nadu's Kallakurichi district on Sunday and directed the state police chief to constitute a special investigation team (SIT) to identify the rioters and take stern action against them.
+It also ordered a re-postmortem on the body of a 17-year-old girl, whose death had sparked off the violence on July 17.
+But a plea from the victim's father to include a doctor of his choice to participate in the re-postmortem was turned down by the court.

-Appropriate criminal action should be taken against them following the Special Investigation Team (SIT) probe, Justice N Sathish Kumar said.
+Appropriate criminal action should be taken against the rioters following the SIT probe, Justice N Sathish Kumar said.

-Protests against the death of a class 12 girl student of a private school in Kallakurichi on Sunday turned violent, witnessing arson while some police personnel sustained injuries.
+Protests against the death of the class 12 girl student of a private school in Kallakurichi on Sunday turned violent, witnessing arson while some police personnel sustained injuries.

 The police should control such incidents with an iron hand and take stringent action against the rioters, the judge said while passing interim orders on writ petitions from P Ramalingam, the father of the deceased girl.